 In the Voter Information Guide, all candidate statements will be of uniform format, font, size, spacing, and darkness.
-All candidate statements will be printed in a block paragraph.
+All candidate statements will be printed in block paragraph.

 Due Date ✓ At the time of filing your Declaration of Candidacy or, if applicable, Nomination Papers (whichever is earlier) along with costs.
 ELECTIONS CODE 13307 Template for Content ✓ Name ✓ Age (optional) ✓ Occupation (optional) • Can differ from ballot designation, not subject to ballot designation regulations • If it extends beyond one line it will be included in word count ✓ A brief description of the candidate's education and qualifications ✓ Written in the first person Restrictions ✓ Shall be limited to a candidate's own personal background and qualifications. ✓ Shall not in any way make reference to another candidate. ✓ Local non-partisan candidate shall not include party preference nor membership or activity in partisan political organizations. ✓ No statement shall contain any false, slanderous, or libelous statements.
-Authors are not exempt from any civil or criminal action or penalty. ✓ While statements may be withdrawn, but not changed, during the nomination filing period and until 5 p.m. of the next working day after the close of the nomination period.
-De maine me ente / Toward in Equalish Requirements ✓ Typed in English Monterey County Certified Translators will translate into Spanish ✓ Electronic Copy (identical to printed copy) Email attachment to: CandidateServices@co.monterey.ca.us USB drive ✓ Hard copy (printed copy, identical to electronic copy) If there is a discrepancy between the electronic copy and the hard copy, the hard copy will prevail.
+Authors are not exempt from any civil or criminal action or penalty. ✓ While statements may not be changed, they may be withdrawn during the period for filing nomination papers and until 5:00 p.m. of the next business day.
+Requirements ✓ Typed in English Monterey County Certified Translators will translate into Spanish ✓ Electronic Copy (identical to printed copy) Email attachment to: CandidateServices@co.monterey.ca.us USB drive ✓ Hard copy (printed copy, identical to electronic copy) If there is a discrepancy between the electronic copy and the hard copy, the hard copy will prevail.
 Not Permitted ✓ Handwritten statements ✓ Bullet or outline formats ✓ Special formatting including bolding, italics, underlining, or ALL CAPITAL LETTERS (except for titles and acronyms) ✓ Special characters or symbols (including but not limited to (diamonds, stars, bullets, circles, boxes, check marks, asterisks, #, +, etc.) ✓ Statements addressing opponents or other elected officials Be Prepared ✓ Make sure your statement is about you (not your opponent) ✓ Type and proof well in advance of filing (it cannot be changed) ✓ Know your word count, review the Candidate Statement - Word Count Criteria section in this guide. ✓ Documents will be printed as submitted ✓ Spelling, punctuation, and grammatical errors will not be corrected by MCE